dizzzy7/the-project/README.md

 ---

-Pushing to main will trigger a so called "production deployment", updating this project that is linked above.
+Pushing to main will trigger a so called "production deployment", resulting in an update of this project that is linked above.

 ### Interesting Libraries used:
 #### TicTacToe